begler1/20532CIDL-EXP-M1/content.md

 ```

-### Click the Update button.
+### Click the Done button.
 Erase the Title and Subtitle fields on the form.
-Click the Update button.
+Click the Done button.

 #### :camera: SCREENSHOT
 >LODSProperties